Support Page Content

 Career, Job & Internship Resources during COVID-19

-Because of the rapid changes to the job market that the COVID-19 pandemic has created for Sacramento State students and alumni, this resource focuses on immediate and remote job opportunities, virtual career events, online learning and career development resources such as how to prepare for a remote interview, and resources if your employer has reduced hours or shut down operations or if you are self-employed or a small business owner in need of support due to COVID-19.
+Because of rapid changes to the job market that the COVID-19 pandemic has created for Sacramento State students and alumni, this page focuses on immediate and remote job opportunities, virtual career events, online learning, and career development resources.

 Be aware that COVID-19 is a fluid situation.
-The Career Center updates this resource weekly and as new information becomes available.
+The Career Center updates this resource monthly.

-Remember, if you need one-on-one help searching for jobs/internships, enhancing your resume, translating your career and academic skills, or preparing for virtual interviews, please use our online scheduler to set up an appointment for virtual Career Counseling for help exploring careers or getting a job now or in the future!
+If you would like one-on-one help searching for jobs/internships, enhancing your resume, translating your career and academic skills, exploring skills, preparing for virtual interviews, and more, please use our online scheduler to set up an appointment for a virtual session.

 Please note, the Career Center does not provide psychological counseling, therapy, or other mental health services.
 The University provides psychological counseling services for students through Student Health & Counseling Services.

-Although unemployment claims have skyrocketed, some companies are conducting mass hiring RIGHT NOW.
+Although some industries are adversely affected by the pandemic, some are growing.
 Many jobs and internships have moved to remote operations, and some employers are scheduling virtual interviews for positions they expect to begin after conditions improve.

 - Amazon Customer Service or Text AMAZON to 7088 for job alerts.